brandur/org/drafts/alerting.md

 As an example, I previously wrote about how [long-lived transactions degraded the performance of our Postgres-based job queue](/postgres-queues).
 We'd originally been alerting based on the number of jobs in our background queue because that was the most obvious symptom of the problem.
-Upon closer study though, we realized that the job queue only bloated because the time to lock a job was increasing, so that lock time became a more obvious candidate for an alert.
+Upon closer study, we realized that the job queue only bloated because the time to lock a job was increasing, so that lock time became a more obvious candidate for an alert.
 But going in even further, we realized that it was the number of dead tuples in an index's B-tree that was affecting the lock time, so that number seemed even more appropriate.
 But in a job queue with fairly constant throughput, the number of dead tuples in the index is a direct function of oldest transaction in the system, so in the end we settled on that as the most optimal fit for an alarm.

 ### Minimize External Services (#external-services)